TedHusted/awake/awake.md/awake.md

 Titan: Are you saying that the creator of Marvel’s Spiderman, Stan Lee, was an extraterrestrial?
 Or an AI?

 Idisi: Stan Lee was one of our most successful subliminal spokespeople.
-Lee appeared on our show, “Ancient Aliens”, and his favorite word, “Excelsior”, translates to “Ever Upward”.
+Lee appeared on our show, “Ancient Aliens”.
+His favorite word, “Excelsior”, translates to “Ever Upward”.
 Lee’s comic, “Goom”, is a retelling of our fight with other alien species, along with the Kree and the Skull.

 Titan: What about George Lucas or Steven Spielberg?